 Living abroad is becoming an increasingly attractive option for US Americans each year as it offers many lifestyle benefits.
 In addition, being a bona fide resident in a foreign country has a major tax benefit, the Foreign Earned Income Exclusion (FEIE).

-This exclusion allows the taxpayer to exclude from income tax up to $104,100 (2018) of salary that they earn while living abroad.
-However, to be eligible for the exclusion you must qualify through one of two tests: the bona fide residency test or the physical presence test.
+This exclusion allows the taxpayer to exclude up to $105,900 (2019) of income they earn while living abroad from US income tax.
+However, to be eligible for the exclusion you must qualify through one of two tests: the Bona Fide Residency Test or the Physical Presence Test.

-Many expats like the physical presence test because the requirements are clearly defined.
-Under this test, you must spend at least 330 full days in a 12 month period in a foreign country.
+Many expats like the Physical Presence Test because the requirements are clearly defined.
+Under this test, you must spend at least 330 full days in a 12 month period in foreign countries.

-However, the bona fide residency test is the most popular way to qualify for the FEIE as it has added advantages.
+However, the Bona Fide Residency Test is a popular way to qualify for the FEIE as it has added advantages.
 It gives you the option to go back to the US for more than 35 days for family issues, social or work reasons.

-However, the IRS does not provide a clear-cut definition of bona fide residency.
-Unlike the physical presence test, which merely requires counting days outside the US (and knowing the specific rules on how to count), bona fide residency can be demonstrated through many factors.
-These factors include your intention to stay, length of stay, returning to the foreign country after trips, etc.
+The IRS does not provide a clear-cut definition of Bona Fide Residency.
+Unlike the Physical Presence Test, which merely requires counting days outside the US (and knowing the specific rules on how to count), Bona Fide Residency can be demonstrated through many factors.

 - Health insurance